OleksandrKvl/oleksandrkvl.github.io/_posts/2020-08-09-allowing-cmake-functions-to-return-value.md

 Why should I know how those checks are performed?

-Again, you can handle all that stuff, CMake has been successively used for years.
+Again, you can handle all that stuff, CMake has been successfully used for years.
 But why not make it simpler?
 CMake is a big part of C++ so why shouldn't we make it easier for new people as we do with C++ itself?